Memorable Manitobans: Gabriel Richard Rowe (1897-1968)

 Born at Coleman, Prince Edward Island on 23 February 1897, son of Richard and Clara Rowe, he came to Brandon in 1922 and served for 40 years as Principal of Alexandra School (1922-1929), David Livingstone School (1929-1941, 1942-1948), and Earl Oxford School (1941-1942, 1948-1962).
 He served a term as President of the Manitoba Teachers’ Society (1948-1949).
 He received three academic degrees resulting from study in evenings and vacations at the University of Minnesota and Harvard University.

 On 11 July 1932, he married Kathleen Joan “Kay” Moreland at Winnipeg.
 Active in Brandon community affairs, he was President of the Brandon Community Chest, Chairman of the Brandon 75th anniversary celebrations (1957), President of the Brandon General Hospital Board, Director of Civil Defence and EMO, a member of the Town Planning Advisory Board, Chairman of the Brandon Industrial Commission, President of the Brandon Citizens Committee for the Performing Arts, and President of the Brandon Allied Arts Council.
-A life-long Liberal, he served as the President of the Manitoba Liberal Association in 1950.
+A life-long Liberal, he was a candidate in the 1949 provincial general election and served as the President of the Manitoba Liberal Association in 1950.

 1901 Canada census, Automated Genealogy.

 “Engagements,” Winnipeg Free Press, 25 June 1932, page 19.

 Marriage registration, Manitoba Vital Statistics.